asb2m10/pilink/README.md

 PiLink tries to mimick some of the functionalities of the "defunc" Missing Link device.

-You can configure the device by using : http:<pi ip adress>:8080
+You can configure the device by using : http:pi_ip_address:8080

 Prerequisites
 -------------